100xdevs-cohort-2/assignments/week-3/04-mongo-with-jwt-auth/README.md

 ## Create a course selling website

 ### Description

 Same as the last assignment but you need to use jwts for authentication.
 We have introduced the signgin endpoints for both users and admins.
 For this one, in every authenticated requests, you need to send the jwt in headers (Authorization : "Bearer <actual token>").
 You need to use mongodb to store all the data persistently.

 ## Routes

 ### Admin Routes:

 - POST /admin/signup
-  Description: Creates a new admin account.
-  Input Body: { username: 'admin', password: 'pass' }
+  Description: Check whether admin is there in database and return token Input Body: { username: 'admin', password: 'pass' }
-  Output: { message: 'Admin created successfully' }
+  Output: { token: 'your-token' }
 - POST /admin/signin
   Description: Creates a new admin account.
   Input Body: { username: 'admin', password: 'pass' }